Leody Taveras Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Astros pitching staff ranks eighth in MLB.

-- The Astros have a 3.96 team ERA that ranks sixth among all MLB pitching staffs.
+- The Astros' 3.94 team ERA ranks sixth among all league pitching staffs.

-- Astros pitchers combine to give up 174 total home runs at a rate of 1.3 per game (to rank 21st in the league).
+- Astros pitchers combine to surrender 174 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- The lefty last pitched on Wednesday against the Boston Red Sox, when he tossed six innings, allowing two earned runs while giving up five hits.
+- The righty's last time out was on Saturday against the New York Yankees, when he threw six innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.